I have a question - FAQs

 - that you have read and fully understand the above statement and its contents

-Important: If you proceed to complete the 1916 Bursary Application Form, your personal data will be processed as described in the above statement.
-If you do not wish to have your personal data collected by and further processed, please do not proceed.
+Important: If you proceed to complete the 1916 Bursary application form, your personal data will be processed as described in the above statement.
+If you do not wish to have your personal data collected and further processed, please do not proceed.

 The payment from the 1916 Bursary is not counted as income by SUSI.

 Yes, you can apply.
-Each institution will assess applications for the Student Assistance Fund using their own processes, so it is up to them if you are granted any funding.
+Each institution will assess applications for the Student Assistance Fund using its own processes, so it is up to them if you are granted any funding.

-The MEND region HEIs, as outlined above, have up to forty individual Bursaries depending on the applications.
+The MEND region HEIs, as outlined above, have 48 Tier 1 bursaries and 21 Tier 2 bursaries.
+The number of Tier 3 bursaries varies from year to year.
 There are strict criteria that must be applied.

-You would be expected to agree to the department managing the 1916 Bursary confirming that you have passed each year of your course.
+- You would be expected to confirm with the department managing the 1916 Bursary that you have passed each year of your course.

 There are two grounds for appeal:

-- That you believe there was an “administrative error in assessment” i.e. that you think a mistake was made when your application was being reviewed that lead to you not being awarded the Bursary.
+- That you believe there was an “administrative error in assessment”, i.e. that you think a mistake was made when your application was being reviewed that led to you not being awarded the Bursary.